-The Regulations cover obligations that regulated firms have in relation to anti-money laundering (AML) and counter-terrorist financing (CTF), and implement the Fourth and Fifth EU Money Laundering Directives.
+The Regulations cover obligations that regulated firms have in relation to AML and CTF, and implement the Fourth and Fifth EU Money Laundering Directives.
 The Sixth EU Money Laundering Directive does not apply to the UK as the UK decided to opt out of implementing the Directive in September 2017, and has since exited the EU.

 Failing to meet obligations under the Regulations is a criminal offence under Regulation 86; the Regulations also create other offences (e.g., prejudicing an investigation and providing false or misleading information).
 1.3 Is there extraterritorial jurisdiction for the crime of money laundering?
 Is money laundering of the proceeds of foreign crimes punishable?